TaffazulAnsari/5022_Tutorials-Ninja/README.md

 4. **Data Entry and Verification**:
    - Add new data (such as filling out forms) and check if it is stored and displayed properly on the website.

+5. **Checkout Process:**
+- Validate that users can successfully complete the checkout process, including payment and order confirmation.

 ### Usability Testing:
 1. **Navigation Ease**:
    - Evaluate if the website’s navigation is user-friendly.
 Are menus labeled clearly?
 Can users find content effortlessly?